calogica/calogica.com/_posts/2018-11-27-dice-polls-dirichlet-multinomial.md

 ### Beta-Binomial
 One of the better known examples of conjugate distributions is the [Beta-Binomial](https://www.statisticshowto.datasciencecentral.com/beta-binomial-distribution/) distribution, which is often used to model series of coin flips (the ever present topic in posts about probability).

-While the $Binomial$ distribution represents the probability of success in a series of Bernoulli trials, the Beta distribution here represents the prior probability distribtution of the probability of success for each trial.
+While the _Binomial_ distribution represents the probability of success in a series of Bernoulli trials, the _Beta_ distribution here represents the prior probability distribtution of the probability of success for each trial.

-Thus, the probability $p$ of a coin landing on _head_ is modeled to be $Beta$ distributed (with parameters $\alpha$ and $\beta$), while the likelihood of _heads_ and _tails_ is assumed to follow a $Binomial$ distribution with parameters $n$ (representing the number of flips) and the $Beta$ distributed $p$, thus creating the link.
+Thus, the probability $p$ of a coin landing on _head_ is modeled to be _Beta_ distributed (with parameters $\alpha$ and $\beta$), while the likelihood of _heads_ and _tails_ is assumed to follow a _Binomial_ distribution with parameters $n$ (representing the number of flips) and the _Beta_-distributed $p$, thus creating the link.

 $$p \sim Beta(\alpha, \beta)$$

 $$y \sim Binomial(n, p)$$

 ### Gamma-Poisson
-Another often-used conjugate distribution is the Gamma-Poisson distribution, so named because the rate parameter $\lambda$ that parameterizes the Poisson distributed is modeled as a Gamma distribution:
+Another often-used conjugate distribution is the _Gamma-Poisson_ distribution, so named because the rate parameter $\lambda$ that parameterizes the _Poisson_ distributed is modeled as a _Gamma_ distribution:

 $$\lambda \sim Gamma(k, \theta)$$

 $$y \sim Poisson(\lambda)$$

-While the discrete $Poisson$ distributed is often used in applications of count data, such as store customers, eCommerce orders, website visits, the $Gamma$ distribution serves as a useful distribution to model the rate at which these events occur ($\lambda$), since the $Gamma$ distribution models positive continuous values only but is otherwise quite flexible:
+While the discrete _Poisson_ distribution is often used in applications of count data, such as store customers, eCommerce orders, website visits, the _Gamma_ distribution serves as a useful distribution to model the rate at which these events occur ($\lambda$), since the _Gamma_ distribution models positive continuous values only but is otherwise quite flexible:

 ![gamma distribution](https://upload.wikimedia.org/wikipedia/commons/e/e6/Gamma_distribution_pdf.svg)

+This distribution is also known as the [Negative-Binomial distribution](https://en.wikipedia.org/wiki/Negative_binomial_distribution#Gamma%E2%80%93Poisson_mixture), which we can think of as a mixture of Poission distributions.

+If you find this confusing, you're not alone, and maybe you'll start to appreciate why so often we try to approximate things using the good old Normal distribution...

 ### Dirichlet-Multinomial
-A perhaps more interesting and seemingly less talked-about example of conjugate distributions is the [Dirichlet-Multinomial](https://en.wikipedia.org/wiki/Dirichlet-multinomial_distribution) distribution, introduced in chapter 3 of BDA3.
+A perhaps even more interesting yet seemingly less talked-about example of conjugate distributions is the [Dirichlet-Multinomial](https://en.wikipedia.org/wiki/Dirichlet-multinomial_distribution) distribution, introduced in chapter 3 of BDA3.

-One way of think about the Dirichlet-Multinomial distribution is that while the _Multinomial_ (i.e. multiple choices) distribution is a generalization of the _Binomial_ distribution (i.e. binary choice), the _Dirichlet_ distribution is a generalization of the _Beta_ distribution.
+One way of think about the _Dirichlet-Multinomial_ distribution is that while the _Multinomial_ (i.e. multiple choices) distribution is a generalization of the _Binomial_ distribution (i.e. binary choice), the _Dirichlet_ distribution is a generalization of the _Beta_ distribution.
 That is, while the _Beta_ distribution models the probability of a _single_ probability $p$, the _Dirichlet_ models the probabilities of _multiple_, mutually exclusive choices, parameterized by $a$ which is referred to as the _concentration_ parameter and represents the weights for each choice (we'll see more on that later).

-In other words, think **coins** for $Beta-Binomial$ and **dice** for $Dirichlet-Multinomial$.
+In other words, think of **coins** for the _Beta-Binomial_ distribution and **dice** for the _Dirichlet-Multinomial_ distribution.

 $$\theta \sim Dirichlet(a)$$

 $$y \sim Multinomial(n, \theta)$$

-In the wild, we might encounter the Dirichlet distribution these days often in the context of topic modeling in natural language processing, where it's commonly used as part of a [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) (or LDA) model, which is fancy way of saying we're trying to figure out the probability of an article belonging to a certain topic given its text.
+In the wild, we might encounter the _Dirichlet_ distribution these days often in the context of topic modeling in natural language processing, where it's commonly used as part of a [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) (or LDA) model, which is fancy way of saying we're trying to figure out the probability of an article belonging to a certain topic given its text.

-However, for our purposes, let's look at the Dirichlet-Multinomial in the context of multiple choices, and let's start by throwing dice as a motivating example:
+However, for our purposes, let's look at the _Dirichlet-Multinomial_ in the context of multiple choices, and let's start by throwing dice as a motivating example:

 ## Throwing Dice